-The student is responsible for the cost of the criminal background check. $\label{eq:cost_state}$
+The student is responsible for the cost of the criminal background check.

-Laurel may deny admission to an applicant based on the results of his/her background check, or may deny enrollment into certain programs based on those results.
+Laurel may deny admission to an applicant because of the results of his/her background check, or may deny enrollment into certain programs because those results.
 Laurel may also dismiss an enrolled student because of a criminal conviction during the student's course of study.
 Applicants with any misdemeanors or felonies may be required to meet with the Campus President or other designated Campus Administrator for a personal interview prior to final acceptance.
 Administration will make professional judgment to accept or deny admission based on how the potential of future employment in the chosen field would be affected by any criminal records.